Close

 Teaching

-PhD-level: I am lead supervisor of a Bloomsbury-funded PhD student and co-supervise other students.
+PhD supervision: I am lead supervisor of a Bloomsbury-funded PhD student (Omran Musa) and co-supervise a DrPH student (Seungman Cha).
 I am at capacity so cannot take on more PhD students at present.

-MSc-level: I enjoy supervising MSc dissertations, and one so far has resulted in a student-led paper which is under review at a journal.
+MSc dissertations: I enjoy supervising MSc dissertations, and two have resulted in papers under review at a journal (here and here).
 I have various project ideas for students interested in WASH and/or economics, so please get in contact.
-At LSHTM, I have lectured since 2018 on the the various MSc modules, particularly "Water, Sanitation and Hygiene, and Health" (3434).

 Research